Club Profile

 Nottingham Forest

-Yes, there is a club named Nottingham Forest, and it’s in a very cool city not too far from London.
+Nottingham Forest is in a very cool city not too far from London.
 And boy, are they happy these days!
-They are back in the top tier for the first time in a long time.
+They are back in the top tier for the first time in a long time, and off on a European tour this season!

 LOCATION: In the East Midlands, 90 train minutes from St. Pancras station in London or from Piccadilly station in Manchester, an hour from Birmingham